 “Get Brexit done!”

 That facts will take it straight to hell,

 The truth can lock the stable door.

-A lie told twice is verity,
+A lie told twice stops being false,

 Fascism will tell you